St Stephen’s Catholic College is a conservative school. The expectation is that the uniform and

 Uniform Policy Statement: The College uniform reflects the conservative nature of the school.
 Hair and jewellery fashion change regularly, our standards DO NOT.
 The uniform and grooming policy is expected to be met in spirit and specifics.

-Jewellery: Students may wear up to two silver or gold plain, fine round or stud earrings <5mm (studs may contain a small birthstone and worn in the lowest holes in the ear lobe).
+Jewellery: Students may wear up to two small silver, gold, pearl or gemstone-coloured earrings (<5mm in diameter) or fine gold or silver round earrings (<10mm in diameter).
 A plain fine metal neck chain with a Christian religious medal or crucifix attached is permissible, along with a watch and a medic alert are also allowable.
 No other visible body jewellery is accepted, including piercings covered by band aids.
 No visible tattoos are permissible.

 Other Uniform Aspects: